benvenutto/fast-ai-mooc/macOS-high-sierra-install.md

+~~Deprecated as eGPU + MacOS is too painful a combination~~

+Instead I now run Ubuntu 18.04 + the NVIDIA Pytorch docker image, see Dockerfile.

 # Background
 The purpose of this guide is to walk you through the software setup required for the fast.ai Practical Deep Learning For Coders MOOC, installed on a Mac